 Which individuals are important in preventing risks to your sport performers?

-In the game football there are many people who can help you to prevent getting injured in the football game itself and at the training sessions the coach could help you and give you advice on not to do certain moves because you could get injured for example in football if you go in for a header you shouldn’t close your eyes as one you could either head-butt or get head-butted by someone else, you will lose balance and could land awkwardly.
+In the game football there are many people who can help you to prevent injury.
+This is true in either the football game itself or at the training sessions.
+For both, the coach can help you and give you advice on not to do certain moves, because you can suffer an injury.
+For example in football if you go in for a header you shouldn’t close your eyes.
+If you do, you can either head-butt or endure a head-butt by someone else, you will lose balance and could land awkwardly.

-In the game football a physiotherapist could help you or tell you to avoid doing certain stuff so you won’t get injured and the same thing goes with a referee he will do the same thing giving you advice.
+In football a physiotherapist can help you or tell you to avoid doing certain stuff so you won’t suffer an injury.
+In addition, the same thing applies with a referee he will do the same thing giving you advice.

 What types of equipment or procedures are there in your sport to help prevent sports injuries?